 We encourage you to speak with us in advance and tell us a little about your child's personality.
 Do they have a tendency to be afraid or rebellious when confronted with unknown situations?
 Does your child have any attachment or developmental concerns that we should be aware of and address during the appointment?

-The more information we have, the more we will be able to cater to your child's individual requirements and provide them with comprehensive dental care.
+The more information we have, the more we will be able to cater to your child's individual requirements and provide them with dental care.

 At the beginning of the session, we will inspect your child's teeth, jaws, gums, and bite to confirm that they are in good health.